Christelle Diallo: Career

 On 8 May 2023 she signed for Casademont Zaragoza of the Liga Femenina de basket, the top basketball league for women in Spain, until 14 May 2024, when her termination was announced.

-On 6 February 2025, ÇBK Mersin, competing in the Turkish Women's Basketball League, announced that they have signed with French player Christelle Diallo until the end of the 2024/25 season.
+On 6 February 2025, ÇBK Mersin, competing in the Turkish Women's Basketball League, announced that they had signed with Diallo until the end of the 2024–2025 season.